rx-angular/rx-angular/apps/state-demo/src/app/examples/demo-basics/1/Readme.md

 ## Connect Global state to the `list` slice.

-In components, we often need to merge global state into local state.
-That state get provided over an observable.
-A common related task here is to transform a global object into a new shape that gets displayed.
+In components, we often need to transform global state into local state.
+Most often you also need to map the global object into a new shape that fits the view.
+That state gets provided as `Observable`
 In the current implementation we use ta method called `parseListItems` to achieve that.

 We already used the `connect` method to connect child component state.